 What does this mean for music?
 Generally speaking, it means that anything published after 1925 is dangerous to use, because someone probably thinks they own it and are entitled to money from you if you use it.
 Don’t think that applies to traditional or folk music?
 Think again: any traditional songs or tunes that were recorded in the early days of the recording industry (or since, for that matter) probably have copyright registrations based on those recordings.
 Someone owns those copyrights, and if they think you’re infringing on them, do you really want to pay for the court fight to establish that you’re playing a version that predates the arrangement that they’re claiming copyright in, or that their copyright was invalid to begin with?The lyrics to “Amazing Grace” were written in 1772 and the melody most people associate with it was published at least as far back as the 1840s, but the Harry Fox Agency still has 97 … Continue reading

 What does that have to do with 1978, though; what changed?
 The Copyright Act of 1976 went into effect on January 1, 1978; it forms the basis of copyright law in the US today.
 And it changed the requirements for registration—previously a work had to be registered in order to enjoy copyright protection.
 If a folk singer wanted to make a song they wrote available to everyone to sing, they could do so simply by publishing it without a copyright notice, or by publishing it with a notice dedicating it to the public domain.I don’t actually know any examples of works explicitly dedicated to the public domain before 1978—even Woody Guthrie’s songs were published with copyright notices and a pledge not … Continue reading If you as a folk singer could show that a song was published without being registered or otherwise complying with the required formalities, then you could still be sued for using it, but at least you’d have an easy defense.
-As of 1978, though, everything is automatically protected without the creator having to do anything.
+As of 1978, though, everything is automatically protected without the creator having to do anythingI guess the real cutoff date is actually March 1, 1989, since there were provisions for edge cases.
 And the 1976 Act doesn’t provide a way to abandon your rights.
 You have them whether you want them or not, and even if you never exercise them, your heirs might.Ludlow Music is still claiming ownership over “This Land is Your Land” despite Woody Guthrie’s encouragement for others to do with it whatever they wanted and a 2004 lawsuit where … Continue reading

 All this is to say: if you play traditional music, you are building on a body of work which was largely created in a legal environment very different than today’s.
 If you compose music in a traditional style, unless you are one of the few who are aware of the legal changes between then and now, you are not contributing back to the commons that you benefit from.
 Even if you personally would never set lawyers on a fellow folk singer playing your song at one of their concerts, you won’t live forever, and you have no say over what your heirs do with the songs you wrote.